Highland Global Allocation Fund to Issue Monthly Dividend of $0.08 (NASDAQ:HGLB)

-Highland Global Allocation Fund (NASDAQ:HGLB – Get Free Report) declared a monthly dividend on Wednesday, April 3rd, Wall Street Journal reports.
-Stockholders of record on Friday, May 24th will be paid a dividend of 0.081 per share on Friday, May 31st.
-This represents a $0.97 annualized dividend and a dividend yield of 12.91%.
-The ex-dividend date of this dividend is Thursday, May 23rd.
+Highland Global Allocation Fund (NASDAQ:HGLB – Get Free Report) announced a monthly dividend on Thursday, April 4th, Wall Street Journal reports.
+Shareholders of record on Friday, June 21st will be given a dividend of 0.081 per share on Friday, June 28th.
+This represents a $0.97 dividend on an annualized basis and a yield of 12.98%.
+The ex-dividend date of this dividend is Friday, June 21st.

-Hedge funds have recently modified their holdings of the company.
-Walleye Capital LLC acquired a new stake in shares of Highland Global Allocation Fund in the 1st quarter valued at approximately $350,000.
-Envestnet Asset Management Inc. raised its position in shares of Highland Global Allocation Fund by 13.3% in the 4th quarter.
-Envestnet Asset Management Inc. now owns 37,997 shares of the company’s stock valued at $299,000 after acquiring an additional 4,453 shares during the period.
-Royal Bank of Canada raised its position in shares of Highland Global Allocation Fund by 7.2% in the 3rd quarter.
-Royal Bank of Canada now owns 35,391 shares of the company’s stock valued at $283,000 after acquiring an additional 2,380 shares during the period.
-HighTower Advisors LLC raised its position in shares of Highland Global Allocation Fund by 36.7% in the 1st quarter.
-HighTower Advisors LLC now owns 22,455 shares of the company’s stock valued at $196,000 after acquiring an additional 6,026 shares during the period.
-Finally, Nations Financial Group Inc. IA ADV acquired a new stake in shares of Highland Global Allocation Fund in the 1st quarter valued at approximately $133,000.
-28.79% of the stock is currently owned by institutional investors and hedge funds.
+Several large investors have recently added to or reduced their stakes in the company.
+Cetera Advisor Networks LLC purchased a new stake in shares of Highland Global Allocation Fund in the fourth quarter worth approximately $1,649,000.
+LPL Financial LLC raised its holdings in shares of Highland Global Allocation Fund by 318.7% in the first quarter.
+LPL Financial LLC now owns 173,965 shares of the company’s stock worth $1,573,000 after buying an additional 132,412 shares during the period.
+Guggenheim Capital LLC raised its holdings in shares of Highland Global Allocation Fund by 372.3% in the first quarter.
+Guggenheim Capital LLC now owns 56,609 shares of the company’s stock worth $558,000 after buying an additional 44,622 shares during the period.
+Walleye Capital LLC purchased a new stake in shares of Highland Global Allocation Fund in the first quarter worth approximately $350,000.
+Finally, Cambridge Investment Research Advisors Inc. raised its holdings in shares of Highland Global Allocation Fund by 60.9% in the first quarter.
+Cambridge Investment Research Advisors Inc. now owns 78,841 shares of the company’s stock worth $777,000 after buying an additional 29,826 shares during the period.
+Hedge funds and other institutional investors own 28.79% of the company’s stock.

 About Highland Global Allocation Fund